kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 The OIDC token issued by GitHub's OIDC identity provider contains several claims that are crucial for the `oci-image-builder` pipeline.
 These claims are used to identify the workflow triggering the build pipeline.
-This is essential for SLC-29 compliance, as it ensures that only trusted clients can build and sign image.
+This is essential for SLC-29 compliance, as it ensures that only trusted clients can build and sign images.

-The validity and integrity of the OIDC token is validated in the `oci-image-builder` pipeline following standard oidc token validation.
+The validity and integrity of the OIDC token is validated in the `oci-image-builder` pipeline following standard OIDC token validation.
-Apart from validation of standard claims, the `oci-image-builder` pipeline also validates custom claims specific for the token issuer.
+Apart from validation of standard claims, the `oci-image-builder` pipeline also validates custom claims specific to the token issuer.

 ### Workflow Identification Claims